duereg/forwardjs-2016-prezzo/notes/Options.md

 Options
- Client SPA in Chrome 49+
+ Client SPA in Chrome 52+, Opera 39+
-  - gives you 91% of ES6
+  - gives you 98% of ES6
   - does not give you module import/export

  IofT Application using XS6